rvaidun/befake/README.md

 - Test your changes thoroughly before submitting a pull request.
 - Make sure your pull request targets the correct branch (usually master).
 - Thank you for your contributions!
 Every bug report, feature request, and code change helps make befake better for everyone.

+# Donations

+This project is free and open source.
+If you would like to support the development of this project, you can donate to the project using the following link [https://ko-fi.com/rahulvaidun](https://ko-fi.com/rahulvaidun)